Before you start

 Turn on SAML SSO in Figma

 Next, you'll need to set up SAML SSO in Figma.
-This does the following:
+This will:

-- Turns on SAML SSO in your Organization
+- Turn on SAML SSO for your organization

-- Connects your identity provider to your Figma account
+- Connect your identity provider to your Figma account

-Figma will provide you with a Tenant ID as part of this process, which you'll need to complete the configuration process with your provider.
+Figma provides you with a Tenant ID, which you'll need to complete the configuration process with your provider.

 If you want to set up Google SSO, all users must login via Google SSO.
 There is no way to make this optional or enable this for only some users.
-Learn more about authentication options →
+Set login or authentication method →

 Set up SAML SSO in your identity provider